Anjani911/Hackathon--1/README.md

-This project is a lightweight phishing detection tool developed during a 3-hour hackathon.
+This project is a lightweight phishing detection tool developed during a hackathon.
 It analyzes URLs to identify potential phishing threats using keyword matching and trusted domain verification.

 🚀 Features
 Keyword-Based Detection
+It is a string based detection.
-Flags URLs containing common phishing terms like login, verify, or free.
+Flags URLs containing common phishing terms like login, verify, or free, etc.

 Trusted Domain Check
 Recognizes and allows links from a fixed list of trusted websites like google.com, facebook.com, instagram.com, etc.